Don Wakamatsu: Managerial record

+Independent baseball

+In 2023, Wakamatsu was hired as the executive vice president of the Oakland Ballers, a new team in the independent Pioneer Baseball League created to replace the Oakland Athletics after the team's relocation to Las Vegas.

 Personal life

 Wakamatsu is married to Iowa native Laura Lynn Mullin.
 He resides in North Richland Hills, Texas with wife, and their three children, sons Jacob and Lucas and daughter Jadyn.
 Both his sons are also baseball players.
-Jake was drafted by the Toronto Blue Jays in the 48th round of the 2011 MLB Draft and currently plays in the Kansas City Royals organization.
+Jake was drafted by the Toronto Blue Jays in the 48th round of the 2011 MLB Draft and played in the Kansas City Royals organization.
 Luke was drafted in the 20th round of the 2015 MLB Draft.

 Born to a Japanese American ironworker father and an Irish American dental assistant mother, he is fourth generation Japanese American and the first Asian-American manager in Major League Baseball history.
 His paternal great-grandparents emigrated from Japan to Orting, Washington in the early 20th century and settled in Hood River, Oregon, where Wakamatsu was born.
 His father was born in the Tule Lake War Relocation Center, a Japanese American internment camp located in Northern California near the Oregon border.
 Close friends and players call him Wak (pronounced "wok").